 Peanut, being the youngest, was only 6 years old and it was heartbreaking to witness this young calf display stereotypic behaviour by aggressively bobbing her tiny head.
 Peanut would stand in the corner with Coconut, 12 years old when she was rescued, close to her and would be extremely anxious about her surroundings.
 Peanut’s solace came with Lakhi, who immediately took Peanut and Coconut under her wings and the three developed a special bond as they’d go on walks together.
 The most pleasant sleep Peanut would have was with Lakhi standing protectively over her while she snored.
 Gradually, both Coconut and Peanut grew comfortable with their new life, only to grow up 5 years later, to be the most mischievous and playful elephants under our care!

-Presently, Peanut and Coconut are not under any medication and they munch on a carefully charted diet packed with all the essential nutrients that are needed by them for their healthy growth, this includes sugarcanes, green fodder, green bananas, pumpkins and cabbage.
+Presently, Peanut and Coconut munch on a carefully charted diet packed with all the essential nutrients that are needed by them for their healthy growth, this includes sugarcanes, green fodder, green bananas, pumpkins and cabbage.
 Though not fussy eaters, Peanut is not overtly fond of the cooked concentrate that is fed to her and is sure to break it down to tiny pieces, making a complete mess!
 Coconut is far more patient and cooperative but flatly refuses to eat jackfruit and pumpkins which is why her keeper has to keep all options open.
 Their favourite part of the day is the long walk they take along the riverside of Yamuna every morning, almost always diverting their path to take a quick dip into the river.
 Their quick dip, however, is about 45 minutes long as they do not wish to leave the water no matter how many times they are lured with dates and peanuts.

 Walnut and Macadamia, on the other hand, being young male elephants really took a long time to get used to the new surroundings and were temperamental initially.
 Unable to trust the humans who put them through insurmountable measures of pain, they would not let the veterinarians approach them for treatment.
 As time progressed and they were made familiar with the technique of positive conditioning, contrary to the punishments they were given at the circus for not complying, their trust grew and they felt more at home.